wri/Aqueduct30Docker/readme.md

 For windows it requires some additional steps.

 1. Start docker
-you can check if docker is installed by typing `docker -v` in your terminal or command prompt
+you can check if docker is installed by typing `docker -v` in your terminal or command prompt.
+If you ever got stuck in one of the next steps or closed your terminal window it is important to understand some basic docker commands.
+First, you need to understand the concpet of an [image and a container](https://stackoverflow.com/questions/23735149/docker-image-vs-container).
+You can list your images using `docker images` and you can list your active containers using `docker ps` and all your containers using `docker ps -a`.
+If your container is still running you can bash (terminal) into your container using `docker exec -it aqueduct bash`.
+Furthermore you can delete containers using `docker rm -f <ContainerName>` and images using `docker rmi <imageName>`.
+I also created a couple of cheatsheets for various tools.

 1. Run a Docker Container:
 `docker run --name aqueduct -it -p 8888:8888 rutgerhofste/gisdocker:latest bash`